Samleo8/mongo-icp-test/README.md

 Find and remove liveness-probe and readiness-probe Submit.
 ```
+It is advised that you first make a backup of the helm-api JSON text that you are editing.

 2. Run the script in `scripts/config_helm.sh` to configure your helm.
 Do this in the **MASTER NODE** (i.e. if you used Vagrant, you need to `vagrant ssh` in and run it there).